nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 ```
 unsorted partition interval starts from the left-most: 0 </br>
 lastUnsortedIndex = arr.length-1.
-the sorted parition grow from the right to left.
+the sorted partition grows from the right to left.

 |unsorted interval   | sorted interval |
 |    :----:   |          :---: |